181192/local-k8s-env/README.md

 The cluster will also bind port 80 and 443 to your host machine, such that you can deploy a nginx ingress controller with a LoadBalancer service type making it possible to use Ingress resources the same way as in a real cloud environment (no more port-forwarding og NodePort 🎉).

-The script will install and configure nginx-ingress, sealed-secrets, cert-manager, a cluster-wide tiller instance and an example application called `podinfo`.
+The script will install and configure ingress-nginx, sealed-secrets, cert-manager, a cluster-wide tiller instance and an example application called `podinfo`.

 ```
 ./setup.sh